 About Us

-The Drift Forward Project is a nonprofit organization dedicated to supporting first responders living with post-traumatic stress through the proven therapeutic benefits of fly fishing.
+The Drift Forward Project is a nonprofit organization dedicated to helping first responders manage occupational stress through the proven therapeutic benefits of fly fishing.
+Based in Calgary and the Bow Valley, AB.

 The Need

-First responders dedicate their lives to protecting others, yet many carry the invisible wounds of trauma.
+First responders dedicate their lives to protecting others, yet many carry the stress of the job into their home lives.
 Studies show that up to 30% of first responders will experience PTSD during their careers, leading to increased risks of depression, substance misuse, strained relationships and suicide.
 Traditional mental health services are not always accessible or effective for this unique population.
-There is a critical need for alternative, community-based healing programs that meet first responders where they are — in safe, supportive and restorative environments.
+There is a critical need for alternative, community-based healing programs that meet first responders where they are - in supportive and restorative environments.

 Our Mission

-Our mission is to improve the quality of life for first responders affected by PTSD by providing therapeutic fly fishing experiences that foster healing, resilience and community connection.
-Through nature-based programming and peer support, we help participants build pathways toward lasting recovery and renewed well-being.
-We envision a world where every first responder has access to the tools, community and restorative spaces they need to heal from the invisible wounds of service, rediscover purpose and thrive in both life and work.
+Our mission is to support first responders affected by occupational stress by providing therapeutic fly fishing experiences that foster community connection.
+Through nature-based programming and peer support, we help participants build pathways toward lasting stress management.
+We envision a world where every first responder has access to the tools, community and restorative spaces they need to heal and thrive in both life and work.

 Our Program